 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Broadcom Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AVGO stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Semiconductors industry.
+We show how AVGO stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Semiconductor and Related Device Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Broadcom Inc., a Delaware corporation headquartered in San Jose, CA, is a global technology leader that designs, develops and supplies a broad range of semiconductor and infrastructure software solutions.
 Broadcom's category-leading product portfolio serves critical markets including data center, networking, enterprise software, broadband, wireless, storage and industrial.
 Broadcom Inc solutions include data center networking and storage, enterprise, mainframe and cyber security software focused on automation, monitoring and security, smartphone components, telecoms and factory automation.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.